ReefAlturki/RegressionProject/Project-Proposal.md

 **What dataset(s) do you plan to use, and how will you obtain the data?**

-In this project, We intend to scrape two website and use additional dataset for more comprehensive used car data.
+In this project, we intend to scrape two website and use additional dataset for more comprehensive used car data.

 * [Cars.com](https://www.cars.com/): Website for shopping and selling used cars.
 There is a list of features for each car.